prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 ---

-### **Sheet 2: ASSIGNMENTS** (Instructor Assignments)
+### **Sheet 2: ASSIGNMENTS** (Teacher Assignments)

-**Purpose:** Stores which instructors are assigned to which subjects for each grade level and section combination.
+**Purpose:** Stores which teachers are assigned to which subjects for each grade level and section combination.
 This is the master assignment list that drives the OGS template generation.

 **🔒 PROTECTED SHEET - Scripts manage this automatically.
 Users manage via "Manage Assignments" dialog.**